New England Mosaic Society Member Directory

 Carol Krentzman, Natick, MA

-For the past 15 years, Carol has been studying and creating stained glass and mosaics for public and private clients.
-She works with groups to create a creative bonding experience and strong sense of community during the process of producing large scale mosaics.
-Carol teaches mosaics in her home studio and in local schools, and has been the recipient of Mass Cultural Council Artist-in-Residence grants.
-Her public art stained glass and mosaics can be seen in Natick, Newton and Framingham, MA.
-508-341-4180 mosaicartinstitute(Replace this parenthesis with the @ sign)comcast.net www.maion.org
+For over 20 years, Carol has been studying and creating stained glass and mosaics for public and private clients.
+She also works with groups to create a bonding experience and strong sense of community during the process of producing large scale public mosaics.
+Carol teaches mosaics in her home studio and in local schools, and has been the recipient of many Mass Cultural Council grants through her local Natick Cultural Council.
+Her public art stained glass and mosaics can be seen in Natick, Newton, Framingham, Chelsea, and Watertown in MA, and in Pugwash, Nova Scotia, and Palm Beach, FL.
+508-341-4180 email@example.com www.carolkrentzman.com

 Pat Krusko, Easthampton, MA